ruleslabs/core/README.md

 ##### `createPack`

-Create a new pack with a deduced max supply, card models from with any valid season and scarcity levels can be provided as long as the available supply of these card models is enough regarding to the pack card models quantities
+Create a new pack with a deduced max supply, card models with any valid season and scarcity levels can be provided as long as the available supply of these card models is enough regarding to the pack card models quantities

 ```cairo
 struct PackCardModel: